FireFragment/video-generator/README.md

 # Video generator
+**DO NOT USE, ONLY DEVELOPMENT DRAFT!**

-Generate powerful video from plain text in seconds!
+Generate powerful video from plain text and music in seconds!
 It's only draft, so result isn't so good.
 But future updates will be here soon!